Now swap user profiles in Google Chrome with ease

-New Delhi, March 3 (IANS) Google has announced to maker it easier for users to swap between profiles in Chrome, to help them separate work from personal activities for each member of the household.
+New Delhi: Google has announced to maker it easier for users to swap between profiles in Chrome, to help them separate work from personal activities for each member of the household.

 Chrome is revamping its profiles experience, making it even easier to create, customise or switch to your personal space within the platform.